FFMP - OCLO

 - Only use ARIs in FFMP after taking the ARIs training.
 See the ARIs page

-- When RFC FFG is updated during a precipitation event, it is becoming more common to see isolated spots of extremely low FFG in some rainfall areas (e.g. 0.15" dor 6hr duration) that causes extreme values of ratio and difference in FFMP.
+- When RFC FFG is updated during a precipitation event, it is becoming more common to see extremely low FFG in some rainfall areas (e.g. 0.15" over 6hr duration) that causes extreme values of ratio and difference in FFMP.
 Watch out for these updates (every 6-12 hrs) as FFMP can change immediately once they are ingested, and sometimes these areas are not in areas of flash flooding.

 - Be careful when using FFG in FFMP with long durations that cross times when FFG has been updated during an event.
 FFMP in AWIPS-1 used to account for FFG updates by delaying FFG to prevent using the reduced FFG with the same QPE that was used to reduce the FFG ("double counting" in some respects).
 AWIPS-2 has not implemented this, so if you configure a long duration that overlaps a time when you sample the QPE that was used in the FFG reduction, you will likely see extreme ratios and diffs that are not meaningful.